-I found it very useful at the time.
-After seeing it again at Agile NZ 2016, and looking at it’s linear flow from mindset to practice, I’m now not so sure.
+After seeing it again a few years later when I was presenting at the Agile NZ 2016 conference, and looking at it’s linear flow, I’m now not so sure.

-But as I dug deeper into what why they were suddenly talking about being agile, I’ve found the strangest things:
+But as I dug deeper into what people were doing when they said they were being agile, I’ve found the strangest things:

 - Scrum is too hard, so we’ll just say “we’re being agile” and everything will be ok.